hssainidev/JavaScript_Tutorials/README.md

 # Angular_Tutorials
-Just learning mre about Angular
+Just learning more about Angular